Using the DMF Recorder Node

 [realtime | replay-rate <bps> ]

-- name: Specify the recorder node for which you wish to replay the recorded packets from.
+- name: Specify the RN from which to replay the recorded packets.

-- interface: The name of the DMF delivery interface to which the packets should be delivered.
+- interface: The DMF delivery interface name receiving the packets.

 - stenographer-query: The filter used to look up desired packets.

-- (Optional) real-time: Replay the packets at the original rate recorded by the specified recorder node.
-The absence of this parameter will result in a replay up to the line rate of the recorder node interface.
+- (Optional) real-time: Replay the packets at the original rate recorded by the specified RN.
+The absence of this parameter will result in a replay up to the line rate of the RN interface.

-- (Optional) replay-rate bps: Specify the number of bits per second to be used for replaying the packets recorded by the specified recorder node.
-The absence of this parameter will result in a replay up to the line rate of the recorder node interface.
+- (Optional) replay-rate bps: Specify the number of bits per second used for replaying the packets recorded by the specified RN.
+The absence of this parameter will result in a replay up to the line rate of the RN interface.

 controller-1# replay recorder-node packet-rec-740 to-delivery eth26-del filter 'after 1m ago'